willfind/nimble/documentation/source/legal.rst

 Limited Damages
 ^^^^^^^^^^^^^^^
-In no event shall SW or its agents, representatives and independent contractors be liable for any lost profits, lost use, lost benefits or any consequential, indirect, incidental, special or punitive damages, whether in contract, tort or otherwise, even if SW has been advised of the possibility of such damages.
+In no event shall SW or its agents, representatives, and independent contractors be liable for any lost profits, lost use, lost benefits or any consequential, indirect, incidental, special or punitive damages, whether in contract, tort or otherwise, even if SW has been advised of the possibility of such damages.